zhiyanfoo/grpc-proposal/A84-xds-authority-literal-rewrite.md

 Alternative approaches considered.
 - Exclusively use the existing `auto_host_rewrite` feature.
-This would require a CDS cluster per upstream target, which mean that connections would not be re-used between gRPC xDS client and the proxy.
+This would require a CDS cluster per upstream target, which means that there would be one connection per service behind the proxy between each gRPC clients and the proxy. the proxy.
 - Using the HTTP CONNECT protocol has the same drawback in that connections to the proxy that target different upstream services won't reuse the same connection.